 BI.ZONE supports the healthcare effort against COVID-19

-BI.ZONE is committed to providing cybersecurity support to medical organisations engaged in the COVID-19 response.
-The company has joined the Cyber4Healthcare initiative which was launched by the CyberPeace Institute, an international non-profit organisation based in Switzerland.
+BI.ZONE is committed to providing cybersecurity support to medical organizations engaged in the COVID-19 response.
+The company has joined the Cyber4Healthcare initiative which was launched by the CyberPeace Institute, an international non-profit organization based in Switzerland.

-Medical professionals from around the world are getting a lot of support from the CyberPeace Institute—an international organisation, which is dedicated to increasing the stability of cyberspace.
+Medical professionals from around the world are getting a lot of support from the CyberPeace Institute—an international organization that is dedicated to increasing the stability of cyberspace.
 In June of 2020, the institute launched a Cyber4Healthcare project to help the healthcare industry improve its cyber resilience through partner-supplied services.
 Any medical facility that is fighting against COVID-19, including hospitals, clinics, laboratories, equipment manufacturers, can receive free assistance from the CyberPeace Institute to enhance their own cybersecurity.
-The initiative is supported by Microsoft, Unisys, Global Cyber Alliance, CybExer Technologies, FIRST and other organisations.
+The initiative is supported by Microsoft, Unisys, Global Cyber Alliance, CybExer Technologies, FIRST and other organizations.
 BI.ZONE has become the first partner from Russia to take part in the project.